jesserobertson/advent/README.md

 # advent

-My solutions to the advent of code problems
+My solutions to the [advent of code](http://adventofcode.com/about) problems, in Python